Hubmap

 Querying single-cell RNA sequencing datasets

-Currently, only the Artifacts of the raw_expr.h5ad data products are labeled with metadata.
+The artifacts corresponding to the raw_expr.h5ad data products are labeled with metadata.
 The available metadata includes ln.Reference, bt.Tissue, bt.Disease, bt.ExperimentalFactor, and many more.
 Please have a look at the instance for more details.

 # Get one dataset with a specific type of heart failure

-ln.Artifact.filter(diseases__name="heart failure with reduced ejection fraction")
+diseases__name="heart failure with reduced ejection fraction"

 Querying bulk RNA sequencing datasets